getcellm/cellm/README.md

 3. Open Excel, choose a provider from the drop-down menu in the Cellm tab, and plug in your API key.

 You can also use local models, e.g., via [Ollama](https://ollama.com/).
-Download and install [Ollama](https://ollama.com/), open Windows Terminal (open start menu, type `Windows Terminal`, and click `OK`), type `ollama pull gemma3:4b`, and wait for the download to finish.
-Open Excel, choose the Ollama provider from the drop-down menu in the Cellm tab, and you are good to go.
+Download and install [Ollama](https://ollama.com/) and open Excel.
+Choose the Ollama provider from the drop-down menu in the Cellm tab and select a model.
+Cellm will prompt you to download it automatically.
+Alternatively, open Windows Terminal (open start menu, type `Windows Terminal`, and click `OK`), type `ollama pull gemma4:e4b`, and wait for the download to finish.

 ## Pricing
 - **Free tier:** Use local models or your own API keys